 Some time ago, back when we updated regularly, I promised I would learn to knit.
-Knitting, I proclaimed, was an excellent post-apocalyptic skill, and one that would also make me some post-apocalyptic money. (not real world money.
-No-one is willing to pay what it’s worth).
-Well, I learned.
-I’m at a reasonable level of skill… Read More »
+Knitting, I proclaimed, was an excellent post-apocalyptic skill, and one that would also make me some post-apocalyptic money.

 One of the biggest dangers to you come the post-apocalypse will be your own body and its needs.
 You are not a computer game character, or a movie character, able to go days, maybe weeks with only a morsel of food and an hour of sleep on a filthy mattress.
 You need more than that.
 And exhaustion may be your killer.

 People are fairly simple creatures who are easily tricked because of their addiction to patterns and basic context cues.
 People want to trust you, like you, not need to kill you.
 Heck, you could be an asset to their team if you turn out to be someone they can trust, let their guard down around, and learn to lean on.